 Sindhful started their first outlet at Khar West in 2017 and since then they haven’t looked back.
-Bagging the award for the Best Takeaway is 2018, they have catered to a variety of celebrity weddings including Ranveer Singh and Deepika Padukone’s wedding at Italy and the Ambani wedding at Jio Gardens.
+Bagging the award for the Best Takeaway in 2018, they have catered to a variety of celebrity weddings including Ranveer Singh and Deepika Padukone’s wedding in Italy and the Ambani wedding at Jio Gardens.

 Sindhful has now opened their restaurant ‘Juss’ where anyone can walk in to experience Sindhi delight.
 Learn what Sannat has to say about Sindhful in a conversation with Team Storiyaan.

 Talk to us about leaving a secure job and entering a different industry altogether.

 I always wanted to achieve something in the food industry.
 I wanted to start with it as soon as my college was over, but I did not have the capital for it.
 Then, I decided to work for some time and save money.
 I had a secure corporate job at JLL.
 Although I was doing great and earning well, I did not love the work.
 I was not enjoying it.
 There was a voice in my head telling me to pursue my idea.
 At the same time, it was destructive for me as I did not know if it was profitable or would the idea even work out.
 But, I knew I would be proud as I tried, not leaving the opportunity.
 I am thankful I took the decision.

 Could you tell us about the moment when you realized that the things were worth picking up?